OptMLGroup/SQN/README.md

 Authors: [Albert S. Berahas](https://sites.google.com/a/u.northwestern.edu/albertsberahas/home), Majid Jahani and Martin Takáč

+Please contact us if you have any questions, suggestions, requests or bug-reports.

 ## Paper
 Implementation of our paper: [Quasi-Newton Methods for Deep Learning: Forget the Past, Just Sample](https://arxiv.org/abs/1901.09997).